ResAD: Normalized Residual Trajectory Modeling for End-to-End Autonomous Driving

 \subsection{Multimodal Planning}

 Most E2EAD systems produce a single, deterministic trajectory, an approach that struggles with the inherent diversity of real-world driving scenarios.
 To address this, several works have explored multimodal planning~\cite{chen2024vadv2,li2025generalized,song2025breaking,guo2025ipad}.
 VADv2~\cite{chen2024vadv2} proposes a probabilistic planning framework that outputs a distribution of future trajectories, which can be sampled to produce a diverse set of behaviors.
 The Hydra-MDP series~\cite{li2024hydra,li2025hydra++} employs policy distillation to select multiple trajectories from a vocabulary guided by an expert.
 GTRS~\cite{li2025generalizedtrajectoryscoringendtoend} adopts a different strategy, scoring a set of pre-generated trajectories to ensure both diversity and safety.
 DiffusionDrive~\cite{liao2025diffusiondrive} highlights the challenge of mode collapse in generative-based models, addressing it by anchoring trajectory generation to a fixed cluster vocabulary.
 However, these methods fundamentally rely on a static, predefined vocabulary.
 This makes them both inefficient and restrictive, forcing them to evaluate irrelevant options while being unable to generate truly optimal trajectories outside the discrete set.
-Differently, ~\methodName{} benefits from the unique trajectory modeling strategy that enables it to directly denoise from the Gaussian noise, yielding superior, context-aware multimodal trajectories without relying on a fixed vocabulary.
+In contrast, ~\methodName{} benefits from its unique trajectory modeling strategy, which enables it to directly denoise from the Gaussian noise.
+This approach yields superior, context-aware multimodal trajectories without relying on a fixed vocabulary.